Dashcam: Video shows moment Sekhukhune player crashes head-on, girl, 9, killed

 A woman's voice can be heard panicking as she hyperventilates.
 Some cars on the route, still seen from the dashcam, continue their early-morning commutes.

-Mogaila reportedly fled, leaving behind the wreckage, and later surrendered himself to the police, where he was booked and charged.
+Mogaila reportedly fled, leaving the wreckage behind, and later surrendered himself to a police station, where he was booked and charged.

 According to an Ekurhuleni Metropolitan Police Department (EMPD) report, the female motorist in the red hatchback was ferrying her children — nine and 13-year-old girls — to school at the time of the incident.